 Ups and downs.
 The same year as Betty's passing, we could welcome Mizzy's second litter.
 These pups just had to get named after beer since their father lives in Belgium.
 The River Walléys Stella The Worthy, Noble Karamelite and Leffe Baronial.
 Leffe was my choice of the litter and therefore the one that got to stay in the River Walléy family, even though he's not living at our place on a daily basis, but with a close friend not far away.

 In my opinion there has to be different individuals in a flock to make it complete.
 Someone's weakness can be someone else's strength, not only in my kennel, but also in my work as a chef.
 A team must be built.

-Here we are now, nearly done with 2018 and heading towards 2019.
+Here we are now, 2021.
 I think about my goals with my breeding, and also question a lot why we sometimes choose a more difficult way than you might possibly do when there are lots of nice individuals.
 My goals,

 - Healthy individuals